BlockBlitz/rqiner-zluda/README.md

 # Rqiner Cuda running under ZLUDA

+***Maintinance of this container has been moved to the [BlockBlitz Miners-Docker](https://github.com/BlockBlitz/miners-docker) Repo.
+This repo will be deleted on or around May 14th 2024.***

 This Dockerfile and run script are all you need to run rquiner-cuda under ZLUDA for AMD GPUs.

 ***This project is not affiliated with [Qubic](http://discord.gg/qubic) or [QubicSolutions](https://qubic.solutions/).
 Please report any bugs related to the docker container here and miner specific bugs to the respective miner owners.***